 8. Carefully remove the stencil and you will be rewarded with this-

 Here is one way the cool brushes come in handy.
 The flat brush with the wispy end is perfect for filling in and touching up areas that didn’t quite come out perfectly.
 I think the brushes, the roller and the foam pouncers are my favorite items in the line.
 So smart!

 How to make a Monogrammed Plaque

 1. Sand plaque with sandpaper to remove any rough areas.
 Use a tack cloth to make sure you get all the dust off.
 Paint the plaque the same color as the drawer.
 Mine is Sherwin Williams Antique White.
 Let dry.

 I do not own a Silhouette cutter to make myself a vinyl monogram to attach to the plaques so I need to do it the old fashioned way.

 2. While the paint is drying, make a monogram using the software on your computer.
 I usually use Adobe Photoshop Elements or Microsoft Publisher to do this.
-If you don’t have these programs you can do it in Microsoft Word, but will have to make each letter separate.
+If you don’t have these programs you can do it in Microsoft Word, but will have to make each letter separate (you can follow my complete tutorial here).
 Print them out and then cut and paste them to form a monogram on a separate piece of paper.
 Measure your plaque and pick the size font that will fit.
 I used the font Cursif in 60 pts.